 While there are many opinions around the rainbow itself, one thing is certain: The six specific colors represent the diversity of community.

-Local and national data shows the importance of health care providers who are aware of the obstacles diverse populations, such as the LGBTQ community, face when receiving care.
+Local and national data shows the importance of health care providers who are aware of the obstacles diverse populations, such as the LGBTQIA+ community, face when receiving care.
 UPMC is committed to health equity and to closing the gap within marginalized communities by providing quality experiences to all patients of all backgrounds.

-Discomfort with public perception, poor treatment by health professionals, and other barriers can prevent LGBTQ community members from receiving health care that meets their needs.
+Discomfort with public perception, poor treatment by health professionals, and other barriers can prevent LGBTQIA+ community members from receiving health care that meets their needs.
 Each patient, employee, and health plan member should feel right at home.
 Through our programs, we are working on doing just that:

 - Gender and Sexual Development Program